 Essential Permits

-- Mera Peak Climbing Permit: To grab this permit, it is only granted after the legal summit permission from Nepal Mountaineering Association (NMA), which will be arranged after the booking is done, with all the paperwork done.
+- Mera Peak Climbing Permit: To grab this permit, it is granted only after the legal summit permission from the Nepal Mountaineering Association (NMA), which will be arranged after the booking is done, with all the paperwork done.
 The cost varies on a seasonal basis, costing somewhere between USD 70 and USD 200 per climber.

-- Makalu Barun National Park Entry: It is essential to get access to the remote protected area of Hinku and Hongu valleys, which costs approximately.
-USD 22 (NPR 3000) per head.
+- Makalu Barun National Park Entry: It is essential to get access to the remote protected area of Hinku and Hongu valleys, which costs approximately USD 22 (NPR 3000) per head.

-- Khumbu Pasang Lhamu Rural Municipality: To explore and trek along the Everest region, which replaced the TIMS card, priced at around USD 15 (NPR 2000), where the fare goes directly to protect the pristine himalayan landscapes, terrains, and cultures.
+- Khumbu Pasang Lhamu Rural Municipality: To explore and trek along the Everest region, which replaced the TIMS card, priced at around USD 15 (NPR 2000), where the fare goes directly to protect the pristine Himalayan landscapes, terrains, and cultures.

 Guides Requirements